periabyte/periabyte.github.io/src/pages/blog/blog-1.md

 - Have a platform to Share my knowledge to the readers
 - Grow my professional network & gain exposure
 - Improve my writing skills
-- Take sometime off of a busy work week
+- Take some time off from a busy week

-##### I’ll always look forward to share something with you guys.
+##### I’ll always look forward to share something with you guys

 ##### *May God Bless you all!*